CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[x-risk]: Existential risk.
 A risk of human extinction or the permanent destruction of humanity’s long-term potential.
 *[s-risk]: Existential suffering risk.
+*[i-risk]: Ikigai risk.
+A risk of loss of meaning.

 *[Fast takeoff]: A transition from human-level AI to superintelligent AI that goes very quickly, giving us no time to react.